PRTG Manual: Define Lookups

 </ValueLookup>

 It is necessary to define a desiredValue in the lookup files.
 The desiredValue corresponds to a status value that triggers a lookup.
 PRTG calculates the percentage of time this specific status was monitored.
-The result is displayed for all data tables and graphs that show averaged values.
+PRTG displays the result for all data tables and graphs that show averaged values.

-Considering the example above where the desiredValue is "1", PRTG calculates the percentage of time the toner status showed the Warning status.
-If during a time span of five minutes, four of five sensor scans returned "Warning", PRTG would show an average of 80% for this time span because 80% of the time, the sensor showed the Warning status.
+Considering the example above where the desiredValue is 1, PRTG calculates the percentage of time that the toner status showed the Warning status.
+If, during a time span of five minutes, four of five sensor scans returned Warning, PRTG shows an average of 80% for this time span because 80% of the time, the sensor showed the Warning status.

 Lookup Types: SingleInt, Boolean, BitField, Range